 Not a people person?
 Well, there are jobs out there for introverts who don’t want to deal with people at work on a regular basis.
-Obviously, you’ll need to interact with an interviewer during the job hunting process, but that’s something that can be overcome.
+Obviously, you’ll need to interact with an interviewer when finding a job, but that’s something that can be overcome.
 Below, we list the best jobs for people who hate people.

 The Best Jobs For Introverts

 There are plenty of art-related jobs that don’t involve having to interact with people.
 You could create your own drawings, paintings, and pottery, and sell them on websites like Etsy.
 People will sometimes pay big bucks to have customized and unique art pieces.
 Graphic design is also an option, which is a highly sought after job field today.
 Plus, you can usually create graphic designs from the comfort of your own home.

 Accountants crunch the numbers.
 The only time they have to deal with people is during the initial and final consultations, and tax season.
 ZipBooks and other online bookkeeping services typically allow accountants to work remotely.
 You could also look for online bookkeeping jobs on listing sites like Indeed.

 Landscapers and gardeners keep to themselves, creating works of art and beautiful yards for their customers.
 Enjoy the scenery, pick out colorful flowers, and transform hedges into art pieces.
 Not only does this job not involve regularly interacting with people, but it’s also a good way to relax.